 Orlando Stadium sponsored by Lafarge is the heart of Soweto as it boasts a rich and proud history that dates back to 1959 when it was originally built.

-After being demolished and rebuilt from scratch at a cost of R280 million, the new look Orlando Stadium now houses a capacity crowd of 40 000 spectators which includes 120 Hospitality suites, two VIP suites, one VVIP suite, conference rooms, a gymnasium and a 200-seater Auditorium.
+After being demolished and rebuilt from scratch at a cost of R280 million, the new look Orlando Stadium now houses a capacity crowd of 37 139 spectators which includes 21 hospitality suites, two open hospitality areas, conference rooms, a gymnasium and a 200-seater auditorium.

 Not only is the original ‘Mecca of South African football’ home to local giants and 1995 CAF Champions League winners, Orlando Pirates – but the venue has also moved up the popularity ranks for its hosting skills in major sports and entertainment events.